eshinhw/quant-portfolio-visualizer/README.md

 ## Main Features

-- Total portfolio holdings and performance across accounts
+- Total portfolio holdings and performance across accounts from Questrade
 - Dividend visualizer to track dividends performance
 - Position sizing calculator to manage your risk properly
 - Custom watchlist to follow your favorite markets